Home » Recipe Index » Pork » Honey Glazed Spiral Ham

 Recipe Ingredients

-Ingredients for honey glazed ham on a counter with labels over each one.
+Ingredients for honey glazed spiral ham with labels.

 Ingredient Notes

-Honey & Brown Sugar – Ham is a highly salty meat that pairs well with a sweet sauce.
-I like to combine honey and brown sugar to give the glaze a more well-rounded flavor.
+• Ham is a highly salty meat that pairs well with a sweet sauce.
+Combining honey and brown sugar gives the glaze a more well-rounded flavor.
 The honey becomes sticky while the brown sugar becomes deeply caramelized.
+You can use light or dark brown sugar.

-Dijon Mustard – Dijon mustard adds a nice tang to the sauce to keep it from being overly sweet.
-Some recipes call for adding vinegar instead, but I like the flavor that dijon mustard adds to the sauce.
+• Dijon mustard adds a nice tang to the sauce to keep it from being overly sweet.

-Fresh Thyme – Thyme and ham go together very well.
+• Thyme and ham go together very well.
 Adding the fresh thyme to the glaze while it simmers allows it to infuse into the sauce.
+Other herbs and spices, like whole cloves, rosemary, or tarragon can be added to the sauce or used to replace the thyme.

 Step 1:

-Preheat the oven to 325 degrees F. Line a large roasting pan with aluminum foil or use a large disposable roasting pan placed on a baking sheet for stability.
+Line a large roasting pan with aluminum foil or use a large disposable foil roasting pan placed on a baking sheet for stability.

 Step 2: